 Ensure devices and users aren’t trusted just because they’re on an internal network.
 Encrypt all internal communications, limit access by policy, and employ microsegmentation and real-time threat detection.

-Microsoft deployed Zero Trust to secure corporate and customer data.
-The implementation centered on strong user identity, device health verification, validation of application health, and secure, least-privilege access to corporate resources and services.
+Microsoft has adopted a Zero Trust strategy to secure corporate and customer data.
+The implementation centers on strong user identity, device health verification, validation of application health, and least-privilege access to resources and services.